Skip to Content

 Shopping from your pantry first will save you so much money.
 It also helps to learn this skill for anything unexpected that may come up.

-Today you can buy these two proteins and get a week’s worth of dinner meals from them.
+Today, you can buy these two proteins and get a week’s worth of dinner meals from them.
+Plus, we’ve added 27 more pantry staple meals, giving you thirty-three meals to choose from.

-Once you have your basics in your pantry, you can meal prep and come up with quick, healthier meals in a few minutes.
+Once you have your basics in your pantry, you can meal prep and devise quick, healthier meals in a few minutes.

-If you have an unexpected bill, a layoff, or any other type of emergency expense, try making these meals this week to save your family money.
+If you have an unexpected bill, a layoff, or any other emergency expense, try making these meals this week to save your family money.

 2 Proteins